The Gap That Costs Americans Billions Every Year

 Gather Your Information

-You'll need: your Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN), a government-issued photo ID (driver's license or passport), your current address, date of birth, and your existing bank's routing and account numbers to link for transfers.
+You'll need: your Social Security Number (SSN) or ITIN, a government-issued photo ID, your current address, date of birth, and your existing bank's routing and account numbers to link for transfers.

 04